TRecViT: A Recurrent Video Transformer: Experiments

-\textbf{Results:} We include results for training from scratch or using Imagenet pre-trained weights to initialise the weights of the ViT blocks.
-Figure~\ref{fig:baselines} shows a first comparison between \ssm\ and the above baselines, with all models being trained from scratch on supervised classification on SSv2.
-We consider the \textbf{S}mall version for all models as the larger \textbf{B}ase version shows stability issues when trained from scratch, as reported in other works as well~\cite{li2024videomambastatespacemodel,vivit}.
+\textbf{Training from scratch:} We run an experiment to compare the proposed factorisation against simpler adaptations of LRU to video, similar to the ones used in ViViT and VideoMamba, \ie patchify and flatten the entire video, add spatio-temporal positional embeddings, and apply 1D self-attention or SSM blocks as done in language tasks.
+Figure~\ref{fig:baselines} compares the proposed \ssm\ with these two baselines, with all models being trained from scratch on supervised classification on SSv2.
+We consider the \textbf{S}mall version for all models as the larger \textbf{B}ase version shows stability issues when trained from scratch, as reported in other works as well~\citep{li2024videomambastatespacemodel,vivit}.
 As expected, the performance on this challenging dataset when training from scratch is far from SOTA, but it clearly shows that the proposed factorisation has superior video modelling capabilities compared to baselines, ViViT-S with full self-attention being the closest competitor.
-PureLRU's performance is very poor, which is in line with the findings of other works (\eg VideoMamba) who report that bidirectional (non-causal) processing of the input is needed for good performance.
+PureLRU's performance is very poor, which is in line with the findings from VideoMamba that bidirectional (non-causal) processing of the input is needed for good performance.

-We report further results comparing against ViViT-B and ViViT-L with full self-attention when using Imagenet pre-trained weights; see Table~\ref{tab:ssv2} for SSv2 results and Table~\ref{tab:kinetics} for Kinetics400 results.
-We can observe that our model achieves better performance compared to ViViT baselines on SSv2, but it is slightly below ViViT-L on Kinetics400.
-This result could reflect the difference between the two datasets mentioned above: outperforming ViViT-L on SSv2 suggests that \ssm\ is superior at modelling motion compared to ViViT, but on Kinetics where the appearance is enough for successful classification, both models are on par.
-We consider this to be a strong positive result for our model given that it has about 3x less parameters compared to ViViT-L and significantly lower FLOPs count and memory footprint as shown in Figure~\ref{fig:memory}.
+\textbf{Same factorisation, different temporal blocks:} We compare our proposed hybrid architecture against other factorised variations that have similar efficiency; see Figure~\ref{fig:efficiency_all} in the appendix for memory footprint and FLOPs comparison.
+The results are included in Table~\ref{tab:ablationtempblock} and clearly show that the proposed hybrid architecture is superior in performance and in training throughput compared to architectures using LSTM or factorised self-attention to integrate temporal information.
+The model using Conv1D as temporal module is faster to train, but its accuracy is far from competitive. \textbf{Additional ablations:} We include in the appendix ablations by running supervised classification on SSv2 using different hyperparameter values: temporal dimension of video patches, minimal radius for eigenvalue initialisation, window size for the 1D convolution in LRU.
+We also include an experiment considering multiple seeds and report mean and variance.